7 miners missing in Poland after tremor hits coal mine

 A rescue operation was launched at 11:25 a.m.
 Saturday after a tremor occurred at the Zofiowka coal mine, said Katarzyna Jablonska-Bajer of the Jastrzebie Coal Company.

-The mine is located in the southern town of Jatrzebie-Zdroj near Poland's border with the Czech Republic.
+The mine is located in the southern town of Jastrzebie-Zdroj near Poland's border with the Czech Republic.

-She said four miners were brought to the surface but contact was lost with seven others who were 900 meters (2,950 feet) under the ground.
-She said there was some hope the missing miners could have taken another exit from the corridor where they had been working.
+She said four miners were brought to the surface but contact was lost with seven others who were 900 meters (2,950 feet) underground, preparing a new corridor for extraction works.

-"There has never been such a powerful tremor at the mine," she said, adding that rescuers cannot go to the site because of high methane levels there.
+"There has never been such a powerful tremor at the mine," she said, adding that rescuers cannot go to the site because of high methane levels in the mine.

+TVN24 said the tremor was also felt on the surface and shook some houses.

+Initially the spokeswoman said there was some hope the missing miners could have taken another exit but later she said there was just one way out.

 Coal mining is a major industry in Poland and coal remains the main source of energy and heating, but Poland is taking some steps to shift toward renewable, cleaner sources of energy.